tc39/notes/es9/2018-03/mar-22.md

 YK: I don't know what to you say, there's a dot there.
 Its a micro syntax that doesnt justify ???

-BHS: That anwser my question
+BHS: That answer my question

 JHD:  I think that the teachability depends strongly there being some token in front of a . or in front of a parent based on the current options I prefere the ??. ??( ??{ for the consistency reasons.